openstack/contributor-guide/doc/source/code-and-documentation/using-gerrit.rst

 ============================

-It is possible to check out other contributors' patches from Gerrit and even make changes to them; however, you should always discuss any changes with the contributor before you start working on their patch.
+It is possible to check out other contributors' patches from Gerrit and even `make changes to them`_; however, you should always discuss any changes with the contributor before you start working on their patch.

 .. code-block:: console